 The Preschoolers also partake in weekly Forest Schools sessions.
 These are held in a nearby local wood.
 These sessions offer children the time and opportunity to experience hands on play and learning.
 The variety of skills used enables children to develop more quickly than in the conventional learning environment.
 Typical types of activities might include building dens or houses for bugs/ bird/ creatures, listening to the environment, clambering over fallen trees or branches, looking for insects/ leaves /paw marks, natural painting /drawing/ mark making with sticks, singing, playing lots of imaginative and active games.
 The list is endless and no session is ever the same – just always lots of fun.
 These sessions are available at no extra cost.

-Charlie is our qualified SENDCO in the team.
-Fluent in Makaton, Charlie is happy to speak with you regarding any queries or concerns you may have surrounding your child.
+Azra is our qualified SENDCO in the team.
+She will be happy to speak to you regarding any queries or concerns you may have surrounding your child.

 SENDCO’s can work one on one with children, as well as writing Individual Educational Plans to help support their specific needs.
 They also use their knowledge to help support the child’s key person, allowing them to provide a range of activities to help the child with their particular area of development.
 They can also help parents seeks further support from outside agencies by making relevant referrals, for example to speech and language therapy.
 The SENDCO can also support families by helping them to receive support in the home as well as funding which may be available.